21 Mozambique Travel Tips Worth Knowing Before You Go

 6. Internal flights will be delayed.
 Budget for it.

 LAM Mozambique Airlines is functional but unreliable.
-I've had a 2-hour delay, a 4-hour delay, and one outright cancellation.
+Expect a 2-hour delay, a 4-hour delay, or an outright cancellation — all are common.
 Never plan a tight connection.
-Always have a buffer day between your internal flight and your international departure.
+Always keep a buffer day between your internal flight and your international departure.

 7. The EN1 highway is not what Google Maps suggests.